Impotence, also commonly known as erectile dysfunction, affect millions of men.

 A review study by the Universiti Kebangsaan Malaysia Medical Center also explains that there is a definite link between age-related testosterone decline in men and the onset of osteoporosis, since the bone disease seems to get higher with age, corresponding to the higher prevalence of testosterone deficiency in older men.

-They explain that androgen, which is a class of hormones that testosterone is classified under, binds to estrogen receptors, which then affect bone health adversely.
+They explain that androgen, which is a class of hormones that testosterone is classified under, binds to estrogen receptors, which then affects bone health adversely.